probml/probml-notebooks/pull_request_template.md

 <!-- Add colab link that redirects to your notebook -->
 <!--

-For example if your notebook is :
+For example, if your notebook is :

 https://github.com/codeboy5/probml-notebooks/blob/add-densenet-jax/notebooks-d2l/densenet_jax.ipynb